Jabalo/Simple-Database-System/README.md

 # Simple Database System

-THIS IS A SIMPLE DATABASE APPLICATION TO ORGANIZE THE ANIME TITLES I HAVE WATCHED.<br />
+THIS IS A SIMPLE DATABASE APPLICATION TO ORGANIZE INFORMATION.<br />

 INTRUCTIONS:<br />
     - ADD DATA will add new entries to database and requires a unique TITLE.<br />